Rutgers Scarlet Knights football: Logos and uniforms

 In September 2022, Rutgers unveiled new, white uniforms with red trim and matching white helmets at the season opener against Boston College.

+Traditions

+The "Scarlet Walk"

+Before every home football game, the team travels down the "Scarlet Walk" greeting fans and the players touch the "First Game" statue commemorating the first ever college football game played in 1869.

+The Cannon

+A cannon is fired after a Rutgers touchdown and at the end of a game with a Rutgers win.

+The call-and-response

+A chant where one side of the stadium yells "R" and the other side responds with "U".

 Recognized players

-Rutgers has had many key contributing players in its 153-year history of college football.
-Dating back to the 1910s, the university has had several All-American candidates as well as a couple of once potential Heisman Trophy candidates in its storied history.
+Rutgers has had many key contributing players in its 156-year history of college football.
+Dating back to the 1910s, the university has had several All-American candidates as well as a couple of once potential Heisman Trophy candidates in its history.